KFernando26/patternlab-starter/README.md

 ## Working with PL via gulp:

 * Set up local web server, watch for changes etc: `gulp`
-* Deploying to gh-pages is a separate gulp task: `gulp publish` This can be viewed at the following url: `http://[username].github.io/patternlab-starter/`
+* Deploying to gh-pages is a separate gulp task: `gulp publish`.
+This can be viewed at the following url: `http://[username].github.io/patternlab-starter/`

 (note: this may take a few mins initially to set up)